 4] Smart X App Locker

 This app comes in handy when the locking needs are simple; take the example of locking apps for your kids.
-Smart X App Locker is simple and easy to use application and features a list of applications that one could like by just entering the name of the EXE file.
+Smart X App Locker is a simple and easy-to-use application and features a list of applications that one could like by just entering the name of the EXE file.

 While locking applications with this is quite easy, it isn’t secure.
 One could easily bypass the application by installing it via the Control Panel.
 In case you’re locking needs are simple, do definitely give this app a shot.